-Themed unit studies are an amazing opportunity to expand social studies, learn about various cultures and traditions while having fun decorating a classroom or your learning space.
+Themed unit studies are an amazing opportunity to expand social studies, learn about various cultures and traditions while having fun decorating a classroom or your St. Patrick’s Day Montessori Learning Space.
 Children are excitedly anticipating St. Patrick’s Day, which is celebrated annually on March 13.
 It is such an amazing themed holiday unit and a perfect transition from winter to spring!

-Below I will show you our 2019 St. Patrick’s Day Inspired Learning Space as well as materials we have been using when Adrian was five-years-old.
+Below I will show you our 2019 St. Patrick’s Day Montessori Learning Space as well as materials we have been using when Adrian was five-years-old.

 We learned that on St. Patrick’s Day many people give cards or flowers to their family and friends.
 People also make cookies, cakes and other goodies to share with others.
 Some people wear green carnations or pin shamrocks to their clothing to celebrate the holiday.